CHAPTER

 The one unified in consciousness though who leaves to the darkness of the night, the darkness of smoke, the darkness of the dark half of the lunar month, or the darkness of the six months when the sun runs low in the sky, will turn back to this world because he didn't reach beyond the order of the moonlight.
 (Sanskrit & tradition)

-According the Vedas there are these two ways of [the spiritual] light and darkness [of ignorance] in passing from this world by which one either does not return or does return again.
+According to the Vedas there are these two ways of [the spiritual] light and darkness [of ignorance] in passing from this world by which one either does not return or does return again.

 FILOGNOSTIC TRANSLATION